ronnevinkx/chat/README.md

 -   VSCode extension for GraphQL syntax highlighting: `GraphQL for VSCode`

+-   Decided to not use `classnames` dependency but vanilla JS instead

+-   Decided to extend jwt token with not only with username, but with object that contains id and username

 ## Sequelize

 -   `sequelize --help` to list all sequelize CLI commands (run in dir where sequelize is locally installed)
 -   `sequelize init`
 -   `sequelize seed:generate --name create-users`: like a migration, but for data
 -   `sequelize db:seed:all`: run all seeds
+-   `sequelize db:seed --seed 20210429191405-create-messages.js`: run specific seed

 ### Setting up a migration and migrate